Knowledge graphSettings

 Latest decision: —

-• Service registry: stores current endpoints and instance metadata.
+• Service registry: stores current instance addresses, zones, versions, and other metadata.

-• Health checks: readiness/liveness signal whether traffic can be directed to the instance.
+• Health checks: readiness and liveness probes determine whether traffic can be sent to an instance.

-• Load balancing policy: round-robin, least-loaded, locality-aware routing.
+• Load-balancing policy: round-robin, least-loaded, and locality-aware routing.

 Adjacent practice